top of page

 6 things to do near Cheticamp along the Cabot Trail on a rainy day!

-Fear not, we’ve got you covered!
-Here is a list of things to do in the area that will have you almost hoping for a rainy day during your trip!
+Fear not: here is a list of things to do in the area that will have you almost hoping for a rainy day during your trip!

 1) The Whale Interpretive Centre in Pleasant Bay